Comparing SDD to Other Structured Development Tools

 Workflow Integration ✅ Adds structure without replacing repo-local development workflows ❌ Best fit when teams are willing to adopt Kiro as the primary workspace and operating model ❌ Can run in an existing repo, but expects teams to adopt its full process and artifact model ❌ Adds a separate planning, execution, and tracking layer on top of normal engineering work

-Speed ✅ Minimal setup overhead once prompts are installed ❌ Front-loaded overhead is high because teams must learn the product model before moving quickly ❌ Front-loaded overhead is high because the workflow generates and coordinates many artifacts ❌ Front-loaded overhead is high because useful adoption requires creating and maintaining the task system
+Speed ✅ Minimal setup overhead with the recommended skill path; prompt installs remain available when needed ❌ Front-loaded overhead is high because teams must learn the product model before moving quickly ❌ Front-loaded overhead is high because the workflow generates and coordinates many artifacts ❌ Front-loaded overhead is high because useful adoption requires creating and maintaining the task system

-Cost ✅ Markdown files are free to use ⚠️ Free tier available, but usage is managed through sign-in, credits, and paid usage tiers ✅ Open source ⚠️ Open source, with limits on some commercial use cases
+Cost ✅ Markdown skill and prompt files are free to use ⚠️ Free tier available, but usage is managed through sign-in, credits, and paid usage tiers ✅ Open source ⚠️ Open source, with limits on some commercial use cases

 Repo-Native Setup

 Because the workflow is plain markdown, teams can adopt it without taking on a new IDE, a generated artifact model, or a separate task-orchestration system.
-See the installation instructions in the README to get started.
+See the GitHub README quickstart for current setup details.

-That same simplicity also makes SDD useful as a teaching tool: engineers can read the prompts, understand the workflow patterns they encode, and reuse those patterns when working with AI in other contexts.
+That same simplicity also makes SDD useful as a teaching tool: engineers can read the workflow instructions, understand the patterns they encode, and reuse those patterns when working with AI in other contexts.

 The Bottom Line

 For teams working in existing enterprise codebases, the main tradeoff is not whether a tool offers structure, but how much new product or process it asks engineers to adopt.
-Liatrio's prompts aim to provide structure in a repo-native form: readable markdown, editable conventions, and a workflow that can sit on top of existing tools rather than replace them.
+Liatrio's SDD workflow aims to provide structure in a repo-native form: readable markdown, editable conventions, and a workflow that can sit on top of existing tools rather than replace them.

 This pattern extends beyond Kiro, SpecKit, and Taskmaster.
 Other spec-driven frameworks such as Tessl and BMAD also add structure by introducing a larger system around the developer: more tooling, more workflow machinery, and more framework-specific concepts to absorb.
-Liatrio's SDD prompts are intentionally different.
-They expose the workflow logic directly in markdown, so teams can inspect it, adapt it, and internalize better AI collaboration patterns instead of depending on a mediated system.
+Liatrio's SDD workflow is intentionally different.
+It exposes the workflow logic directly in markdown, so teams can inspect it, adapt it, and internalize better AI collaboration patterns instead of depending on a mediated system.

 See What This Means for Developers

-After comparing the operating models, look at how SDD changes implementation work in practice and how teams can address common concerns about the workflow.
+After comparing the operating models, look at how SDD changes implementation work in practice, which AI techniques it makes explicit, and how teams can address common concerns about the workflow.